Praise-Enato/AIchatbot-backend/README.md

 # Build the SAM application
 make build

-# Deploy to AWS (uses AWS credentials and the parameters you created)
+# Deploy to AWS (uses AWS credentials and SSM parameters)
 make deploy

 # Deploy with guided setup (for first-time setup)